Supreme Court orders Legislature to fully fund K-12!

 In its January, 2012 McCleary decision, the state Supreme Court ordered the state to fully fund K-12 public schools as required by the Washington Constitution.

 The Washington Supreme Court’s latest school funding critique, released in January of 2014, confirms what teachers already know – the Legislature is falling far short of funding the quality public education students deserve, and the state is failing to make adequate progress toward the 2017-18 deadline for fully funding K-12 public schools.
+The court has ordered the Legislature to submit a funding plan no later than April.
+The supplemental passed in March has little new funding for basic education and no funding for smaller class sizes or educator COLAs.

 Washington Education Association President Kim Mead said Washington’s students and school employees deserve fully funded schools, not more unfulfilled promises.